Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Datasets

 \section{Datasets}

 \textbf{Breast MRI:} Our first dataset is a 100-patient subset of the Duke Breast Cancer MRI dataset \cite{saha2018machine}.
 We use all 2D image slices from the fat-saturated gradient echo T1-weighted pre-contrast sequence, with a train/test split of 70/15 patients, resulting in $\sim$12000/2500 slice images per split.
 We also keep a held-out training set of 15 patients for additional experiments.
-All images have full segmentation annotations for (1) the breast, (2) blood vessels, and (3) fibroglandular/dense tissue provided at \cite{breastsegdata}.
-Notably, the fibroglandular tissue and blood vessels have very high variability in shape, size, and other morphological characteristics, posing a challenge for generative models to realistically capture. \textbf{CT Organ:} Our second dataset is CT-Organ \cite{rister2020ct}.
-We use a 40-patient subset of neck-to-pelvis and abdominal CT scans, which include segmentation annotations for liver, bladder, lungs, kidney, and bone.
+All images have full segmentation annotations for (1) breast, (2) blood vessels (BV), and (3) fibroglandular/dense tissue (FGT) provided at \cite{Lew2024APA}.
+Notably, the FGT and BV have very high variability in shape, size, and other morphological characteristics, posing a challenge for generative models to realistically capture. \textbf{CT Organ:} Our second dataset is a 40-patient subset of neck-to-pelvis and abdominal CT scans from \cite{rister2020ct}, with segmentation annotations for liver, bladder, lungs, kidney, and bone.
 This results in a train/test split of $\sim$11000/2100 2D slice images, given a patient-wise split of 24/8, as well as a held-out training set of 8 patients.
 All generative models are trained on the training sets, and the auxiliary segmentation network, introduced next, is trained on the held-out training sets.